I. The Misframed Argument

 Same hole.
 Lower mythic overhead.

-The key mistake is not in considering extradimensional structure.
-That move may well be necessary.
 The mistake is in skipping the long, uncomfortable interval in which structure remains impersonal, uninhabited, and silent.
 The moment we populate the hole, we lose the ability to learn from it.

-It would be that we failed to imagine something austere enough.
+The tragedy would be that we failed to imagine something austere enough.

+We are watching anthropomorphism update itself in real time.
 What remains to be seen is whether we can recognise it while it is happening.

 X. The Choice

-At this point the argument reduces to a choice so simple it is almost uncomfortable to state.
+The argument reduces to a choice so simple it is almost uncomfortable to state.

 We are no longer deciding whether the hole exists.